bhavaniravi/my-favorite-resources/README.md

   1. [Algorithms - Coursera Algorithmic toolbox](https://www.coursera.org/learn/algorithmic-toolbox)
      - **Why I like it?** Very well structured and explained.
 Starts from O(n), works through different algorithms.
-     - **What worked for me?** The examples and assgnments
+     - **What worked for me?** The examples and assignments
-     - **What didn't I understand?** Why some of my code failed due to texecution time.
+     - **What didn't I understand?** Why some of my code failed due to execution time.
 But that's me.
 I would highly recommend

   2. [Udemy](https://udemy.com)
      - **Why I like it?** Affordable cost, with content made permanently available at one time cost
      - **What worked for me?** Personal commitments make it hard for me to find time to learn.
 With video courses, I keep listening when       I am doing mundane tasks at home.
-Ensures I do not forget somehting just bcause I am not currently working on it
+Ensures I do not forget something just because I am not currently working on it.

   3. [Medium](https://medium.com/)
      - **Why I like it?** Affordable cost